-Concluding Thoughts on Physical Gold vs. Gold Stocks
+Concluding Thoughts on Buying Physical Gold vs. Gold Stocks

 There is a significant difference between investing in physical gold vs. gold stocks.
-Gold stocks are more liquid and are easily tradable like any stocks, while paper gold is more susceptible to market risk than physical gold.
-As a result, physical gold can act as a hedge against the stock market and do well in a down market.
+Gold stocks are more liquid and are easily tradable like any other stocks.
+However, paper gold is more susceptible to market risk than physical gold.
+As a result, physical gold can act as a hedge against the stock market and can do well in a down market.